schwankd/schwankd/README.md

-### Hi there 👋
+### Hi there, I´m Schwank, a creative from germany 👋

 <!--
-**schwankd/schwankd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
+    my homelab, my own scripts for automation, and a bunch of todos on my list.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
+    apprenticeship as an photographer at day ☀, network and server things at night ☾.

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on cool new projects

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
+    getting into programming.

-- 💬 Ask me about ...
+- 💬 Ask me about
+    my photos or videos.

-- 📫 How to reach me: ...
+- 📫 How to reach me:
+    Web: shotbyschwank.com
+    Mail: kontakt@shotbyschwank.com

-- 😄 Pronouns: ...
+- 😄 Pronouns:
+    he/him

-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
+    im currently managing a group of artists (mostly rap music) and doing some filmmaking-stuff, working on another side project designing tshirts.

 -->